The Serviap Global internship program has now been launched! Find out more.

 • Petroleum.
 Mexico produces roughly 3.5 million barrels of oil each day.
 It’s the 8th largest exporter of oil in the world.

 • Agriculture.
-The agricultural industry is huge in Mexico, with almost 20% of the workforce working in the sector.
+The agricultural industry is where most human resources in Mexico work, with almost 20% of the workforce working in the sector.
 Agriculture also accounts for nearly 5% of the country’s GDP.

 • Industry.
 This sector represents more than a quarter of Mexico’s GDP.